Drie studenten laten hun maquettes zien

 With a degree in Built Environment, you will be equipped to work across a broad range of sectors that shape and manage our physical surroundings.
 These include spatial and urban planning (e.g. local governments and planning agencies), mobility and infrastructure (e.g. transport companies, Rijkswaterstaat), urban development and design (e.g. architectural firms), sustainability (e.g. public and private sector), civil engineering and construction (e.g. engineering firms), as well as research and advisory roles.
 You will develop a broad, multidisciplinary profile that will enable you to contribute to a liveable, sustainable and accessible environment – at every scale, from neighbourhoods to global cities.

-What are my prospects of finding a job after Built Environment?
+What are the prospects of finding a job after Built Environment?

 Around 92% of graduates find a job at a bachelor's level, of which 80% find a job in the field of Built Environment.